Chic Style Interior Design - - Key Features and Real Examples

 -

-Chic style interiors thrive on refined, neutral foundations.
-Think shades like ivory, taupe, soft gray, or warm beige for walls and larger pieces.
-These hues form a calm, versatile backdrop that highlights your accent choices.
-If you already have colorful walls, consider toning them with textiles or big canvas art in understated tones.
+Chic style interiors build upon an elegant and neutral base.
+Consider shades such as ivory, taupe, soft gray, or warm beige for walls and larger pieces.
+These shades create a serene and versatile backdrop, allowing your accent design choices to take center stage.
+If your walls are colorful and you would like to tone them down, consider textiles or big canvas art in muted tones.

 -